sermons/prayer-faith/slides/slides.md

 ## Mark 11:12-14, 20-25

 >>>
-+ Rom 4:20 waver in unbelief
-+ James 1:6 wave of sea
 + Mt 6:14 forgive others
   + requests in love, not only faith (Benson)
 + 1 Tim 2:8 men holy hands